alexandrearantes1/two-wheel-tour/README.md

   - The nav bar will be fully displayed with the logo to the left, and 3 links side by side to the right.
   - The cards on the home page will be displayed side by side.
   - The footer will contain the colours of the Irish flag each taking 1/3 of the viewport.
-    - The social media links will be displayed on the white, central stripe.
+  - The social media links will be displayed in the white central stripe.

 - On screens below or equal to 1024px wide:
   - The colours green and orange of the flag will take 25% of the page, and the central white stripe will take 50%, keeping more space for the social media links.